kubernetes-retired/spartakus/README.md

 ## Extensions

-Reports can be voluntarily extended to include additional information by running the volunteer with the `--extensions` flag.
+Reports can be voluntarily extended to include additional information called *extensions*.
+Extensions are key-value pairs.
+Valid keys have two segments: an optional prefix and a name, separated by a slash (`/`).
+The name segment is required and the prefix is optional.
+If specified, the prefix must be a DNS
+subdomain: a series of DNS labels separated by dots (`.`), e.g. "example.com".

+In order to submit extensions, run the volunteer with the `--extensions` flag.
 This flag should be set to the path of a file of arbitrary JSON key-value pairs you would like to report, e.g.:

 ```
 spartakus volunteer --cluster-id=$(uuidgen) --extensions=/path/to/my/extensions.json